What does PPM mean, and how is it measured?

 Print resolution:

 The print resolution refers to the level of detail and clarity in the printed output.
-High ppm printers can maintain a high print resolution while printing fast, ensuring both speed and quality.
+High-ppm printers can maintain high print resolution while printing quickly, ensuring both speed and quality.

 High-speed printers can vary depending on the context and the specific type of printer technology.
 Here are some examples of printers known for their high printing speeds in their respective categories: